sarahquadri/Examples/asa_datathon/Readme.md

 The MIT License (MIT)

-Copyright (c) 2014 Kenneth Joseph, Brian Hamlin and Sarah Quandri
+Copyright (c) 2014 Kenneth Joseph, Brian Hamlin and Sarah Quadri

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal